 - Students’ presentations

 Each student must solve and turn in a number (to be discussed and agreed in class) of exercises from the problems list.
 Once solved and turned-in, you will have to present the solution of your problem in class.
 Make sure that you do so in a clear and succint way (consider preparing a short presentation).

 To know which problems are available and choose your problems, follow the link that will be provided through the FIB corner (Racó).

 Each student must solve and present 5 lab exercises of increasing complexity.
 Their statements are made available through the FIB corner (Racó).

 The last activity that is evaluated is a video.
 Each student must prepare a video that cannot be more than 10 minutes long, covering a specific topic to be chosen from the list of the proposed presentation topics.
 The student will present the video in class and answer questions about it.
 Please recall that the goal of these presentations is to illustrate the entire class about the chosen topics.
 To know which subjects have been already taken and choose your subject, follow the link that will be provided through the FIB corner (Racó).
 You can also choose a subject different from the ones proposed.
 In this case, you must send me a proposal, so that I can evaluate its difficulties and its adequacy to the course, before accepting it.

 Some recommendations about the (video) presentations

-From our experience, Spanish students have some expertise in carrying out lab exercises and preparing their corresponding documentation, but they have almost none in preparing and doing presentations.
-Let me give you some ideas that may be useful to prepare an effective presentation of your chosen topic.
+From our experience, local students have some expertise in carrying out lab exercises and preparing their corresponding documentation, but they have less experience in preparing and doing presentations.
+Here are some hints that may be useful to prepare an effective presentation of your chosen topic.